perappu/perappu-blog-11ty/content/posts/lorekeeper-games-room-tutorial.md

 If you are using something like Godot or Unity, you may run into issues.
 There are several ways to circumvent this.
 You can exclude the route from CSRF -- however, I don't recommend that, as it helps prevent people from sending spoofed scores (though does not prevent it entirely).

 The cleaner way to go about it is to add a simple get request route that returns the CSRF.
-See this [StackExchange](https://gamedev.stackexchange.com/questions/202667/create-token-in-unity-to-send-post-request-to-laravel-controller) answer.
-This may be something I add to Games Room in the future.
+Games Room has one built in (a GET request to the authenticated `/games/score` route) that follows the method for this [StackExchange](https://gamedev.stackexchange.com/questions/202667/create-token-in-unity-to-send-post-request-to-laravel-controller) answer, though you'll have to find some way to handle detecting the authenticated user yourself.

+Further support for additional methods of score submission is something I plan to add in the future.
+Please let me know if you have a pressing need for it, and I'll be happy to prioritize. :D

 ### Preparing the Game for Release